 Russia Fears More Attacks Prior to Sochi Winter Olympics

-The deadly blast in the city of Volgograd may be just a warning that militant groups plan to step up attacks in Russia in the run-up to the Winter Olympics in the Black Sea resort city of Sochi next February, Russian experts fear.
+A new deadly blast in the city of Volgograd have fueled concerns that militant groups may step up attacks in Russia in the run-up to the Winter Olympics in the Black Sea resort city of Sochi next February.

 An Islamist insurgency in the North Caucasus region has led to many attacks there in recent years.